Ocean data: from vision to action

 -

-Examples of existing Data Management Plans (DMP) tooling to leverage in aligning your DMP to the Ocean Decade:
+Examples of existing Data Management Plan (DMP) tools you can use to align your DMP with the Ocean Decade requirements:

 - Implementation of a Data Management Quality Management Framework at the Marine Institute, Ireland